 Letters to the editor are welcomed on any topic related to USC or to the contents of the Daily Trojan.
 All materials submitted must be signed and include the writer’s name, year in school or position, major or department, USC identification number and a phone number and/or e-mail address where the writer may be reached.
 Anonymous letters and any letter without this information will not be printed.

-Letters should be between 75 and 250 words in length, and can be delivered to the offices of the Daily Trojan in Student Union 404, e-mailed to email@example.com, or sent to: Editorial Director, Daily Trojan, USC Student Union 421, Los Angeles, CA 90089-0895.
+Letters must be brief (500-600 words), and can be delivered to the offices of the Daily Trojan in Student Union 400, e-mailed to email@example.com, or sent to: Editorial Director, Daily Trojan, USC Student Union 421, Los Angeles, CA 90089-0895.
 Longer letters may be considered as guest columns.